 As the main thoroughfare for all of your business activities, warehouse floors take a lot of abuse on a daily basis.
-Warehouses tend to be needed to accommodate massive weights, and floors need to be durable to allow for the forklifts and pallet trucks that are constantly on the move to go about their daily routines.
+Warehouses tend to be needed to accommodate a large amount of foot traffic, massive weights, and floors need to be durable to allow for the forklifts and pallet trucks that are constantly on the move to go about their daily routines.
 Occasionally, heavy loads are required to be dragged across the warehouse floor, causing indentations, cracks, scuffs and scratches.
 Sadly, floors tend to be ignored until the damage is done.
 Unfortunately, this can mean that repairs are often carried out in a hurry, which causes larger issues further down the line and can quickly translate into high costs, health and safety risks and downtime.
 Eventually, this type of reactive maintenance will mean that your flooring is no longer fit for purpose and will need to be replaced.

 - Does your warehouse floor comply with current health and safety regulations?
 If your flooring was installed prior to the Workplace (Health, Safety and Welfare) Regulations 1992, it is possible that your business is no longer compliant.
 Therefore, the flooring will need replacing.

 - Is your warehouse flooring flat?
 Warehouse floors are expected to take a lot of weight and traffic, and as such, over time this can mean that the floor is no longer completely flat.
 Naturally, uneven flooring can cause issues with racking being secure and workforce safety, so if you do find that your flooring is no longer level it will be time to update it.

 - What type of flooring do you have?
 For the comfort and safety of your employees, it is important to ensure that your warehouse floors meet the needs of your type of business.
 For example, offering a slip-free surface on walkways can reduce accidents in the workplace, so if your entire warehouse flooring is of a polished nature, it could be time to look for an alternative.